Using CloudFlare with Notion

 As a side-note, I use custom domains for my R2 bucket which makes nicer looking static file URLs.

-And as a side-side-note, R2’s UI for building buckets isso much easier to use than AWS’s.
+And as a side-side-note, R2’s UI for building buckets is so much easier to use than AWS’s.